stanley-fork/WFGY/TensionUniverse/BlackHole/Q116_foundations_of_mathematics.md

 ### Experiment 1: Synthetic foundational ecosystems

 *Goal:*
-Check whether `DeltaS_found(m)` tracks obvious differences between toy ecosystems with stable vs unstable foundations.
+Check whether `DeltaS_found(m)` tracks clear differences between toy ecosystems with stable and unstable foundations.

 *Setup:*

-* Construct several synthetic "mathematical ecosystems" with elements such as:
+* Construct several synthetic “mathematical ecosystems” with elements such as:

   * a list of theories (for example arithmetic, analysis, topology),
   * an explicit foundational system or combination from `L_ref`,
   * known independence or inconsistency issues,
   * a simple model of how mathematicians in that toy world actually reason.

 * For each ecosystem, construct a state `m` in `M_reg` with:

   * `F_system(m)` set to the chosen foundation or cluster,